Microsoft-USEduAzure/workshops/website-migration/readme.md

 1. Navigate back to Azure Repos, refresh the Files page and verify the code has been pushed to the repo

 ## [Azure Pipelines Build](azure-pipelines-build)
-So we have published our web application using Visual Studio but in the wise words of Scott Hanselman, "freinds don't let freinds right-click and publish".
-We will implement a CI pipeline to automate our builds.
+So we have published our web application using Visual Studio but in the wise words of Scott Hanselman, "friends don't let friends right-click and publish".
+So, we will implement a CI/CD pipeline to automate our builds and releases.

-1. In Azure DevOps click on Pipelines then Build, and click the New pipeline button
+1. In Azure DevOps click on **Pipelines** then **Build**, and click **New pipeline**

     ![](images/46.png)